|Australian Harness Racing Rules 259-267|

 259. (1) A disqualified person or a person whose name appears in the current list of disqualifications published or adopted by a recognised harness racing authority or a person warned off cannot do any of the following -

-(a) associate with persons connected with the harness racing industry for purposes relating to that industry;
+(a) associate or communicate with persons connected with the harness racing industry for purposes relating to that industry;

 (b) be a member or employee of the Controlling Body;

 (c) be an office holder, official, member or employee of a club;